mlevit/aws-auto-cleanup/app/README.md

 | us-west-1         | True  |
 | us-west-2         | True  |

-_Note: Some regions have `clean` set to `false` by default as they required special access from AWS._
+_Note: Some regions have `clean` set to `False` by default as they required special access from AWS._

 ### Execution Log